Informfully/Documentation/docs/source/database.rst

 .. note::

-    Be aware that Android devices can only handle websites secured by an SSL certificate (i.e., only https websites and no http websites).
+    Be aware that Android devices can only handle websites secured by an SSL certificate (i.e., only HTTPS websites and no HTTP websites).
-    Therefore, data fields like url or multimediaURL should only contain https websites.
+    Therefore, data fields like URL or multimediaURL should only contain HTTPS websites.

 pageViews*
 ----------